-> At Amarapura the king’s men from their spies at Calcutta or Madras that the English were coming by sea.
+At Amarapura, the king’s men learned from their spies at Calcutta or Madras that the English were coming by sea.
 How should they respond?
 Should Bandula and the army along the Bengal border be recalled?
 This would lead to a collapse of the western front and the certain loss of Arakan and Assam.
 How big would the English force be?
 No one could say for sure.
 But the strategic choice seemed clear: either admit defeat in the west now and throw everything against the English once they landed or hope for the best and maintain a two-front strategy.
 The Burmese liked to hope for the best.
-With some luck, the English would land and be defeated, and Bandula’s army would push forward and take eastern Bengal.
+With some luck, the English would land and be defeated, and Bandula’s army would push forward, taking eastern Bengal.
 The key was to destroy the English force as soon as it landed, most likely at Rangoon.
-And to do this, the Burmese would employ tactics the English had never seen.
+To do this, the Burmese would employ tactics the English had never seen before.

 There were also no boats, and boats were key to moving beyond the Rangoon area.
 There were few real roads, only some dusty and seldom used footpaths.
 Other than waterways, only malaria-infested jungle separated the villages and towns of the delta.
 What British planners back at Fort St. David had not known was that all the boatmen of the Irrawaddy were crown servants, organized into close-knit regiments under their own hereditary chiefs.
 In peacetime they made their livelihoods ferrying people and goods.
 But in wartime they were the king’s men, and all had disappeared without a trace.